 Kevvie Fowler, Partner, Cyber Risk Services, Deloitte LLP

-Scott Jones, Assistant Deputy Minister, Information Techology Security, Communications Security Establishment
+Scott Jones, Head-designate, Canadian Centre for Cyber Security and Assistant Deputy Minister, Information Technology Security, Communications Security Establishment

 Scott holds a Bachelor of Applied Science in Electronic Systems Engineering, a Bachelor of Science in Computer Science, and a Masters of Business Administration.